freeradical13/freeradical13.github.io/index.md

 ## Adipose Tissue

-[Adipose Tissue][] (or body fat) stores triacylglycerides, cushions an organism, produces heat, and produces hormones.
+[Adipose Tissue][] (or body fat) stores triglycerides, cushions an organism, produces heat, and produces hormones.
 Adipose tissue is composed mostly of [adipocyte cells][] along with some other cell types.
-[White adipose tissue][] stores triacylglycerides.
+[White adipose tissue][] stores triglycerides.
 [Brown adipose tissue][] generates heat.

 ## Circulatory System

 The [Circulatory System][] (or cardiovascular system) transports nutrients, Oxygen, CO<sub>2</sub>, hormones, waste and more throughout an organism using blood through tubes called blood vessels.
 Blood is pumped through blood vessels by an organ called the heart.

 ### Blood